TBeijen/tbnl-hugo/content/post/2021-12-01-akamai-terraform.md

 ### The staging network

-Akamai provides 2 networks: Production and staging.
+Akamai provides two networks: Production and staging.
 Property versions can be activated on the staging and production networks independently.
 The staging network is feature-complete but doesn't provide the performance of the production network.
 If the production network would use `mysite.com.edgekey.net` then the staging network would be accessible using `mysite.com.edgekey-staging.net`.
 This [can be used by modifying](https://learn.akamai.com/en-us/webhelp/ion/web-performance-getting-started-for-http-properties/GUID-094B3C1E-0205-4104-A091-36FD4E28362D.html) the `/etc/hosts` file, to allow testing before activating the version on the production network.

 ### Adapting to IaC

 One can observe that both of the above concepts seem to originate from a more traditional acceptance testing practice happening late in the development lifecycle.
 In an IaC practice they loose some of their relevance and can even cause ambiguity that can be considered undesirable:

 * Configuration versions are already present by having configuration in source control.
 The active version is determined by the branching model that is used (commonly 'latest master'), combined with any automation that exists.
-* The Akamai staging network can be used to test a property version, but it's not really a staging environment since it uses the same production origins. [^footnote_staging_network] To illustrate: One could only test the integration of an application and a CDN change _after_ deploying the application.
+* The Akamai staging network can be used to test a property version, but it's not really a staging environment since it uses the _production_ origins. [^footnote_staging_network] To illustrate: One could only test the integration of an application and a CDN change _after_ deploying the application to production.
 This limits the scope of what can be tested using the staging network.
 So for test, let alone multiple test (feature) environments, more than one property is needed.

 What we found works well: